Skip to Content

 Due to their large bodily structure, wolf spider bites can be rather painful.
 This is because of their large fangs that tear up the skin, which can potentially cause it to become infected and the lymph nodes to swell.

-The pain caused due to the bite may prevail from a few minutes to a few days, depending on whether the person is severely allergic or has a weak immune system.
+The pain caused due to the bite may prevail from minutes to days, depending on whether the person is severely allergic or has a weak immune system.

 #2 Swelling